nghiango1/hello/java/strategy-pattern/README.md

 ## What this aim for

-Java tool chain is really mature, so I want to know what Java development tools/environment give to developer to debug a multi thread progam (which I not have that big of hope here)
+Java tool chain is really mature, so I want to know what Java development tools/environment give to developer.

 ## Implement